ramantehlan/LegalAI/README.md

 ## Sales/Money

-- Free for first 5 cases, up to 3 members.
+- Free for Individual for first 3 cases.
 (To increase the penetration)
 - Individual subscription
 	- [INR 8000/Month].
 - Team subscription (10 Member)